Walking-towards-the-dawn/Arch-installation-guide/README.md

 This is a personal guide to install Arch linux with minimal Plasma DE.
 I must warn that this install is super minimal and does not contain many KDE apps like Kmail, Kalendar and KDE Connect!

-I am not a professional by any means and I made this quide just for personal use so I highly recommend you to read the official [`wiki`](https://wiki.archlinux.org/index.php/Installation_guide)!
+I am not a professional by any means and I made this quide just for personal use so I highly recommend you to read the official [`Installation_guide - Arch wiki`](https://wiki.archlinux.org/index.php/Installation_guide)!